Ruanyx1823/TCE-VTON/README.md

-# ETC-TON:Enhancing Temporal Consistency of video-based virtual Try-ON with latent diffusion models
+# TCE-TON:Enhancing Temporal Consistency of video-based virtual Try-ON with latent diffusion models

 ![pipeline](assets/Pipeline.png)
 NOTE: Thanks to [ladi-vton](https://github.com/miccunifi/ladi-vton), [DisCo](https://github.com/Wangt-CN/DisCo) for the inspiration, and any related discussions are welcome.